athenarc/schema/README.md

 ### Required Python packages
 The node running the installation of SCHeMa should have the following Python packages installed:
-* python-ruamel.yaml
+* python3-ruamel.yaml
-* python-psycopg2
+* python3-psycopg2
-* python-yaml
+* python3-yaml
-* python-requests
+* python3-requests
 * rocrate (install with pip3)
+* python3-sklearn

 ### Other packages required:
 * cwltool